 The Industry Partner Contact List is provided here so chapters can engage and participate in opportunities with partners within their local area.
 IEC National wants to empower the IEC chapter network to reach out and engage locally.
 IEC National will also provide "warm introductions" from our office to the national contact and chapter upon request.
-If you have any questions regarding this document, please contact Tim Welsh.

 View the National Industry Partner List.
 (Please log-in to access this file)